The Conflict Graph Design: Estimating Causal Effects under Arbitrary Neighborhood Interference: Introduction

-In this work, we propose a general method for constructing experiment designs which are tailored to a specific causal effect of interest.
-A central aspect of our methodology and theoretical analysis is the notion of a \emph{conflict graph}.
-Informally, the conflict graph captures the fundamental unobservability associated with the causal effect and the underlying network and its spectral properties guide the experiment design.
-Given the central role of the conflict graph, we refer to our experimental design as the Conflict Graph Design.
+In this work, we propose a general method for constructing experimental designs in order to facilitate precise estimation of a single experimenter-specified effect.
+A central aspect of our methodology and theoretical analysis in the notion of a \emph{conflict graph}, which describes the fundamental unobservability in the causal estimation problem.
+Specifically, the conflict graph encodes which pairs of units have estimand-relevant potential outcomes which cannot be simultaneously observed.
+In this way, the conflict graph depends on both the underlying network and the causal effect.
+We use the spectral properties of the conflict graph to guide the experiment design, which we call the Conflict Graph Design.
 We propose a modified Horvitz—Thompson estimator and provide theoretical analysis of its variance under the Conflict Graph Design.
 The main contribution of these methods is summarized in the following informally stated theorem (see Section~\ref{sec:estimation-analysis} for formal statements):

 \begin{mainresult}[Informal] For any network $G$ and aggregated contrastive causal estimand $\ate$, the Conflict Graph Design and unbiased effect estimator $\eate$ attain the following rate under mild regularity conditions on the potential outcomes: